Automattic/wp-calypso/README.md

 ## Browser Support

-We support the latest two versions of all major browsers (see [Browse Happy](http://browsehappy.com) for current latest versions).
+We support the latest two versions of all major browsers, except  IE, where we currently only support 11 and Edge.  (see [Browse Happy](http://browsehappy.com) for current latest versions).

 ## Troubleshooting